Abitagz/Battleship-game/README.md

     * Click on Deploy

 ## Credits
-  * Knowledge Mavens who helped me code and practice.
-And this project is one of his work from online beginner tutorial.
-Ps: NOT MY IDEA, NOT MY WORK!
+  * Knowledge Mavens, this project is from one of his many online beginner tutorial course and im so greatfull that.
+Thank you!
   * Code Institute , My teachers and Slack Family
   * Wikipedia for the details of the Battleship game